Attributes - Populating options

 Mixing

-It is possible to combine options and the data from queries.
+It is possible to combine options and the data from queries or functions.

 block.json